prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/contribute/contribution-guidelines.md

 sidebar_label: Contribution guide
 ---

-New to the Prysm project and Ethereum proof-of-stake?
-We first recommend checking out this awesome reading list here: [https://eth2.info](https://eth2.info).
-There's a number of ways to help out the project for people of all skillsets and experience levels.
+There are a number of ways to help out the project for people of all skillsets and experience levels.
 If you are unsure where you may be best suited, stop by either our [**Discord**](https://discord.gg/prysmaticlabs) and a member of the team or community will be happy to answer questions and offer some direction.

 ## Getting Started